-If a young man or woman is not given a nomination to a service academy or is given a nomination but does not receive an offer of admission nor is selected to attend the service academy preparatory school, there is still an opportunity for the individual to make themselves more competitive by seeking to "self-prepare" or, as most refer to it, as "self-prep" at a recognized preparatory school such as GMC.
-Each academy has different criteria established for those wishing to self-prep and GMC cannot guarantee acceptance into a service academy, but the institution can provide an analysis of individuals who have gone through our self-prep program and were then admitted to a service academy.
+If a young man or woman is not given a nomination to a service academy or is given a nomination but does not receive an offer of admission nor is selected to attend the service academy preparatory school, there is still an opportunity for the individual to make themselves more competitive by seeking to "self-prepare" or, as most refer to it, "self-prep" at a recognized preparatory school such as GMC.
+Each academy has different criteria established for those wishing to self-prep and GMC cannot guarantee acceptance into a service academy, but the institution can provide an analysis of individuals who have gone through our self-prep program and were then offered admission by a service academy.

-Individuals considering the GMC self-prep program ideally should have the following:
+Individuals considering the GMC non-sponsored scholars program ideally should have the following:

-- GPA of 3.0 or better - SAT minimum score of 1000 with a minimum of 560 in math - ACT minimum composite score of 20, with a minimum of 21 in math. - Medically qualified to gain acceptance into a service academy. - Be capable of participating fully in the structured Cadet physical fitness and activities program. - Scholarships available for Self-Sponsored Cadets
+- GPA of 3.0 or better - SAT minimum score of 1100 - ACT minimum composite score of 20 - No grade less than C in any STEM related course - Last two years of High School math at Algebra II or higher with a grade of B of higher - Medically qualified to gain acceptance into a service academy. - Be capable of participating fully in the structured cadet physical fitness and activities program. - Scholarships available for Self-Sponsored Cadets